offvault/Stadia-X/README.md

 Low-latency, native bridge to use your Google Stadia controller via Bluetooth on Windows, with **Rumble Support** and a **34-key Macro Shortcut System**.

-Passes your Bluetooth adapter into a lightweight, custom-built Linux subsystem (WSL2), connects to the controller instantly, and bridges the inputs back to Windows as a flawless Xbox 360 controller.
+Passes your Bluetooth adapter into a lightweight, custom-built Linux subsystem (WSL2), connects to the controller instantly, and bridges the inputs back to Windows as an Xbox 360 controller.

 ## ✨ Features
 Automated setup installs everything you need.